slyapustin/django-chatbot/README.md

 # Django Chatbot hosted on Heroku

-Django Chatbot application with the background tasks processing and communications via WebSockets.
+Django Chatbot with the background tasks processing and communications via WebSockets.

 ## Deployment
 You can host it on [Heroku](https://www.heroku.com) for free ([account verification required](https://devcenter.heroku.com/articles/account-verification)).